 How are they issued?

-• You can display CEU microcredentials on LinkedIn, on your personal website, on your CV, in your portfolio or on any digital platform.
-To do this, you’ll need to register on Badgr.com.
+• CEU microcredentials and badges can be easily shared and displayed on LinkedIn, personal website, CV, portfolios, or any digital platform.
+To do this, students must register on the Canvas Credentials platform.

 If you are a student, check out the information on the intranet about how to get microcredentials.

-• These are microcredentials issued by students to other students, in recognition of their learning.
+• These badges are issued by students to other students, in recognition of their learning.

-• These microcredentials encourage student participation and involvement in organizing activities.
+• They encourage student participation and involvement in organizing activities.

 • They provide a different and stimulating kind of learning experience.